 - Project outputs will contribute to the Health Foundation’s ambition to reduce inequalities in health, and the wider debate on diversity and inclusion in health care.

-- Data analysts from the Health Foundation are working with partners from the University of Sussex who have expertise in ethnicity.
+- Data analysts from the Health Foundation are working with partners from King’s College London who have expertise in ethnicity.

 The number of people in the UK who are living with multiple long-term conditions (MLTCs) is rising, and those with MLTCs have reduced quality of life and a higher risk of mortality.
 There is evidence that people from some minority ethnic groups may be at a greater risk of having MLTCs when compared to people from the white majority population.

 There is growing evidence of ethnic inequalities in health care, in particular in relation to access to services.
 However, to date, there has been little evidence uncovered on ethnic inequalities in the prevalence, health care utilisation and care quality for people with MLTCs.